In this article:

 - Custom volunteer reports

-Basic volunteer time tracking, a standard offering in all LGL accounts, is a lightweight way to track how much volunteering time is accruing to your organization and which volunteers have been engaged.
-It’s possible to track date, volunteer hours, types of hours, number of hours, the type of volunteering that was done as well as a description of the work.
+Basic volunteer time tracking, a standard offering in all Little Green Light accounts, is a lightweight way to track how much volunteering time is accruing to your organization and which volunteers have been engaged.
+It’s possible to track date, volunteer hours, types of hours, number of hours, the type of volunteering that was done, volunteering commitments, as well as a description of the work.

-You can add volunteering information to any constituent in the Related activity section:
+You can add volunteering information to any constituent by clicking the More actions button in the Related activity section of the constituent record:

-All volunteering activity is listed in the Related activity section, but it is summarized directly below the giving summary on the constituent details page:
+All volunteering activity is listed in the Related activity section on the constituent details page, but it is summarized directly below the giving summary:

 If it makes sense to track someone’s commitment to volunteer, you can add a new commitment and time entries:

-You can generate volunteer reports showing in two ways:
+You can generate volunteer reports in two ways:

 - Constituent reports group data at the constituent level.
 You can find out a lot about the constituent in such a report, such as their total giving and their volunteer time entries.
 Every row (or page in the case of a PDF report) will be a roll-up for a single constituent.